datapractices/data-practices-site/README.md

 # data-practices-site
 The site for the data practices values and courseware

+To view the courseware specifically, view /contents/courseware/

+If you would like to add content, or a new course, please submit a pull request or contact community@data.world.

 ## Setup Instructions
 * Install Node (7.x.x)
 * Install Wintersmith globally on your node environment.